hankkkwu/SDCND-Vehicle_Detection/Writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, First I take features from `vehicle` and `non-vehicle` images using HOG, bin spatial and color histogram techniques, then I used those features to train a linear SVM classifier.
+Here I'll talk about the approach I took, First I took features from `vehicle` and `non-vehicle` images using HOG, bin spatial and color histogram techniques, then I used those features to train a linear SVM classifier.
 Second, I apply Sliding Window Search technique to search for vehicles in a image, then draw the bounding boxes on the vehicles it detected.
-I think this pipeline might fail when there are others objects, like motocrycles, bikes, or pedestrian etc. on the road, because my SVM model can only classify car and non-car.
-I might improve it by using YOLO technique, if I were going to pursue this project further.
+I think this pipeline might fail when there are others objects(like motocrycles, bikes, or pedestrian etc.) near by vehicles, because my SVM model can only classify car and non-car.
+It might also fail to distinguish each vehicle with individual bounding box when there are more vehicles on the road, I might improve it by using YOLO technique, if I am going to pursue this project further.